Tyesb/Sharpbooks/README.md

 -GET
 /api/search
-gets all the books from your bookshelf
+gets all the books from your bookshelf and stores them

 -POST
 /api/bookshelf